The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Current experimental constraints

-As explained, the non-trivial CPV phases modify the Higgs mass significantly by introducing mixing between the scalar and pseudo-scalar Higgs sector.
+As explained in Sec.~\ref{Thelighthiggs}, the non-trivial CPV phases modify the Higgs mass significantly by introducing mixing between the scalar and pseudoscalar Higgs sector.
 CPV phases can also affect the Higgs couplings with the gauge bosons and fermions, altering significantly their tree level values.
-For example, in a situation with maximal CP violation, known as CPX scenario, one can have the lightest Higgs boson which is almost CP-odd with a highly suppressed coupling to a pair of $Z$'s \cite{cpvhzz}.
+For example, in a situation with maximal CP violation, known as CPX scenario \cite{Carena:2000ks,Carena:2000yi,Sopczak:2006vn,Schael:2006cr}, one can have the lightest Higgs boson which is almost CP-odd with a highly suppressed coupling to a pair of $W$'s or $Z$'s \cite{Pilaftsis:1999qt,Carena:1995bx}.

-In order to study the mass and couplings of the Higgs bosons of the CPV-MSSM, we need to consider the relevant parameter space.
-However, the latter contains a large number of arbitrary free parameters due to an extended and more complex theoretical framework than that of CPC-MSSM.
-We have used CPsuperH (version 2.3) \cite{cpsuperh} to define and scan the CPV-MSSM parameter space (randomly).
-The ranges of variation of the input parameters are: